• Skip to main content

 banana, honey and oat mixed together

-Pour the porridge oats into the mashed bananas and honey mixture and mix together until thoroughly combined.
+I pour the porridge oats into the mashed bananas and honey mixture and mix everything together until it’s thoroughly combined.
 Make sure all the oats are generously coated.

 Step Four: